IN ORDER TO GROW

 YOUR LESSONS ON CHANGE START HERE

-The "Change" lessons include four PDF downloads this month:
+The "Change" lessons include eight PDF downloads this month:

 This quick creative activity reminds children of all ages that they can still grow to be big, strong and amazing no matter what problems come their way.
 Some problems may be scary when we don't understand them, but if we take a closer look, there are important things to learn.